 Always Have Your Phone

 Always have a phone to get to, aside from your cell phone.
 It is also important to know which numbers to call, such as 911 or the National Domestic Violence.
+This is especially important if you’re going on a road trip with someone who is abusive, Auto Accident Attorney San Antonio says.

 Learn That It Is Okay To Confide in Friends and Neighbors You Trust